NHSDigital/manage-vaccinations-in-schools-testing/README.md

 This is a test automation project to test the manage vaccinations in schools (MAVIS) project.
 It contains several positive and negative functional as well as regression tests.

-It is currently configured to run on the TEST environment.
+It is currently configured to run on the QA environment.
 The project utilizes the PyTest framework along with Playwright to manage and execute the tests.

 ## Installation